Make-UpWorkClub/StudyNotes/en-US/notes/english/cegep3/Annihilation.md

 - Interrogation
 - Reunion with "Kane"

-## Themes
+## Topic

 ### Self-destruction and change

-- Team members go into
+- Cancer is self-destruction
+	- Situational irony: cancer in cervix
+	- Shimmer is cancer
+	- Underground room = cervix
 - Death is self-destruction coded into genes
 - Suicide mission
+- Self-destruction is actually change
-- Contrary to other members, Josie chooses acceptance of death or change
+	- Contrary to other members, Josie accepts the Shimmer change
 		- => the Shimmer reflects inner desires?
-- Self-destruction is actually change
+	- Cancer can be beautiful
 - Lena rejects her new self, but still changes => change is inevitable
 - The one who escaped is Lena's mirror
 	- <= as she realizes that her motivation is guilt towards her husband, she chooses self-destruction and dies with her husband.